Matthew Aucoin

 Summary

-His newest music-theater work, Music for New Bodies, is a “vocal symphony” created in collaboration with the director Peter Sellars, based on poetry by Jorie Graham.
-In the summer of 2025, Aucoin conducted Sellars’s production of Music for New Bodies, featuring AMOC, at Lincoln Center’s David Geffen Hall and the Tanglewood Music Festival.
-The work was originally commissioned by the Los Angeles Opera, the American Modern Opera Company, the Aspen Music Festival and School, and the Shepherd School of Music at Rice University.
+His newest music-theater work, Music for New Bodies, is a vocal symphony” created in collaboration with the director Peter Sellars, based on poetry by Jorie Graham.
+In 2025, Aucoin conducted Sellarss production of Music for New Bodiesat Lincoln Centers David Geffen Hall, the Tanglewood Music Festival, and Seattle’s Meany Center.
+The work was originally commissioned by the Los Angeles Opera, AMOC*, the Aspen Music Festival and School, DACAMERA of Houston, and the Shepherd School of Music at Rice University.

 Critical Acclaim